binaryfigments/faviconhash/README.md

 # faviconhash

-Get the favicon hash for fun and profit.
+Get the favicon hash for fun and profit. (poc version)

 Installation: